Principle of compositionality

-In semantics, mathematical logic and related disciplines, the principle of compositionality is the principle that the meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them.
+In semantics, mathematical logic and related disciplines, the principle of compositionality (also known as semantic compositionalism) is the principle that the meaning of a complex expression is determined by the meanings of its constituent expressions and the rules used to combine them.
 The principle is also called Frege's principle, because Gottlob Frege is widely credited for the first modern formulation of it.
 However, the principle has never been explicitly stated by Frege, and arguably it was already assumed by George Boole decades before Frege's work.

-The principle of compositionality (also known as semantic compositionalism) is highly debated in linguistics.
-Among its most challenging problems there are the issues of contextuality, the non-compositionality of idiomatic expressions, and the non-compositionality of quotations.
+While widely adopted in formal semantic theory, the principle of compositionality faces challenges from linguistic phenomena such as contextuality, idiomatic expressions, and quotations, which appear to defy straightforward compositional analysis.

 History

 Discussion of compositionality started to appear at the beginning of the 19th century, during which it was debated whether what was most fundamental in language was compositionality or contextuality, and compositionality was usually preferred.
 Gottlob Frege never adhered to the principle of compositionality as it is known today (Frege endorsed the context principle instead), and the first to explicitly formulate it was Rudolf Carnap in 1947.